newtonheath/newtonheath.github.io/_posts/2019-03-31-mexican-rice.md

 ### Prep rice

-1. Rinse the rice and drain in a sieve
+1. Rinse the rice and drain
 1. Add the oil to the skillet and heat oil
 1. Add rice and toast until most of the oil is absorbed, and smells nutty